Mage House Rules

 Familiars

 • Familiars may have some Merits and Flaws that are not used for PCs, up to the usual limit of 7 points of Flaws.
-At some future point we will have a list of what qualifies, but in the meantime the general rule is that things that impose drawbacks without being play-crippling will probably be fine; things that don’t seem to offer any quantifiable drawback (especially those that only reflect the relationship between character and familiar) are unlikely to be approved.
+At some point we will have a list of what qualifies, but in the meantime, things that impose drawbacks without being play-crippling will probably be fine; things that don’t seem to offer any quantifiable drawback (especially those that only affect the relationship between character and familiar) are unlikely to be approved.

 • For purposes of Charms, a Familiar’s Gnosis and Rage are treated as equal to half their Willpower (round up).